Previously at Dropbox

 What is the Lunar Orbital Region?

-Many countries are rapidly developing their own technologies and sending new missions into space especially around the Cislunar Regions, the space between Earth and Moon.
+Many countries are rapidly developing their own technologies and sending new missions into the space between Earth and Moon, which creates traffic in space.

-It’s important that policy makers are well informed about the underutilized areas and topics surrounding it as new policies are being created and enacted.
+It’s important that policy makers are well informed about the underutilized areas and topics surrounding these areas as new policies are being created and enacted.
 Interplanetary Initiative Laboratory saw this problem as an opportunity to tackle.

 The Brief